usnistgov/feasst/html/_sources/plugin/mayer/README.rst.txt

 Mayer
 *********

-This is a plugin for Mayer-Sampling Monte Carlo.
+This is a plugin for Mayer-sampling Monte Carlo.

 .. toctree::
    :maxdepth: 1